 She is doing it with her own characteristic elan.
 And so she can claim easily :

 Crazy girls, listen, the topography of a fertile adult mind of a woman , turning middle aged and forlorn, is a queer one.

 And so she resurrects.
 She finds Laxmanrekha: The pangs of Freedom and also Na Hanyate: The Resurrection.
-She responds to love poems of Kamala Das and let loose the fiery breath of a woman while going beyond cage following Maya Angelou.
+She responds to the love poems of Kamala Das and lets loose the fiery breath of a woman while going beyond the cage following Maya Angelou.

 She becomes Panchali and with fullest devotion, calls her Sakha, Krishna before laying open a bruised woman’s heart to Partha, Bheemsen, Dharmaraaj, Nakul and Sahadev, and Karna.